 Application – Following an unsuccessful automatic reclosure, or an outage, a circuit will normally be manually re-energized from the preferred breaker used for automatic reclosure.

 Withstanding manual energization – The IESO-controlled grid must be able to withstand manual energization of a faulted element without prior readjustment of generation levels, unless specific operating instructions to the contrary are provided.

-No excessive sudden power change without market participant agreement – Manual reclosure of the remaining breakers after energization must not result in a sudden power change exceeding 0.5 per unit of its MVA rating on steam turbine generation units rated greater than 10 MVA.
+Manual reclosure of the remaining breakers after energization must not result in a sudden power change exceeding 0.5 per unit of its MVA rating on steam turbine generation units rated greater than 10 MVA.
 Market participant agreement shall be obtained prior to allowing a higher value of sudden power change.

 4.4 Frequency Regulation